lennartj/jguru-shared/json/json-spi-jackson/src/site/markdown/index.md

 3. **Generating JSON Schema**: Extract the JSON schema for a class.
 4. **Building ObjectMappers**: The Entrypoint to the Jackson framework, in a simple-to-use builder pattern.

+### Example / typical use

 The typical use of the Jackson SPI is illustrated in the `json-jackson-example` project.
+However, stereotypical use of the two main operations (serialization and deserialization) are found below:

+#### Serializing an object to a JSON string

+    // Create a Car object, and serialize it into a JSON formatted String val myCar = Car("Volvo", "ABC 123")
+    val jsonForm: String = JacksonAlgorithms.serialize(myCar)

+#### Deserializing an object from a JSON string

+    // Deserialize myCar from a JSON formatted String val deserialized: Car = JacksonAlgorithms.deserialize(jsonForm, Car::class.java)